jacquelin-doran/SpotMe/SpotMe.md

     }
 ```
 Due to the fact *sendString* is called within the *onConnectionResult* which is inside of the *connectionLifecycleCallback*, only after receiving a status code of "ok", the sending and receiving byte system is now finished.

+To send *file* or *stream* payloads, refere [here](https://developers.google.com/nearby/connections/android/exchange-data) to learn how.
 ## Summary And Resources

 ## See Also